 Application uptime has always been critical.
 These days, though, availability is more critical than ever.
 That's because more companies are embracing digital transformation to become digital enterprises, where their customers and suppliers interact and engage via IT-based mechanisms (e.g., mobile apps).

 This move to digital makes application resiliency critical.
-Simply stated, applications need to stay available, even in the face of infrastructure failure.
+Simply stated, applications must stay available, even in the face of infrastructure failure.

 Most on-premise applications demonstrate poor resiliency.
 Because the equipment is so expensive (see the previous section), most applications cannot afford redundancy, so they contain SPOFs (single points of failure).
 When infrastructure fails, the application goes down and stays down until the infrastructure is repaired.

-Cloud computing changes the resiliency equation dramatically.
+Cloud computing dramatically changes the resiliency equation.
 First, it's easy to obtain additional infrastructure resources.
-So if something breaks, it's trivial to restart the application on new resources.
+So, if something breaks, restarting the application on new resources is trivial.

 But application resiliency goes beyond fast access to replacement kits.
 Because resources are readily available, and organizations only pay for what they use, it's cost-effective to avoid SPOF application design and use redundant resources.
 If something breaks, the application continues operating on the still-working resources, allowing operations to address the problem as a background task.